 - Falling directly on the elbow

 - Falling on an outstretched arm

-- Tenderness, swelling, and bruising around the elbow
+- Swelling and bruising

-- Numbness in fingers, hand, or forearm
+- Numbness in the fingers, hand, or arm

-A cast, splint, or sling may needed to protect, support, and keep your elbow in line while it heals.
+- A cast, splint, or sling to keep the elbow in place as it heals

-Some fractures cause pieces of bone to separate.
-These pieces will need to be put back into their proper place.
+Some fractures cause pieces of bone to come apart.
+These pieces will need to be put back into place.
 This may be done:

-- Without surgery—you will have anesthesia to decrease pain while the doctor moves the pieces back into place
+- Without surgery—anesthesia will be used to decrease pain while the doctor moves the pieces back into place

 - With surgery—pins, wires, plates, screws, or stitches in the bone or tendons may be needed to reconnect the pieces and hold them in place